xisang233/XiaoShuJiang/综合英语/2017-3-16presentation.md

 I think you'd better to read the Ogura Hyakunin Isshu if you want to learn more about Waka.
 The Ogura Hyakunin Isshu is a classical Japanese anthology of one hundred Japanese waka by one hundred poets.
 The Hyakunin Isshu, means one hundred poems adn one hundred poets.

 And then, I want to introduce about my favourate Waka, is the 15th poem of Ogura Hyakunin Isshu.
-The poet wants to give some green herbs to 'you', and send him or her this poem.
+The poet wants to give some green herbs to 'you', and send him or her this poem. 君がため春の野に出でて 若菜摘むわが衣手に雪は降りつつ。 It is for your sake, that I walk the fields in spring, Gathering green herbs, While my garment's hanging sleeves ,Are speckled with falling snow.

+And who is 'you'?
+His brother?
+His friend?
+I think he gave this poem to his grilfriend, his sweatheart?